helrond/clbsj.org/_posts/2025-09-21-the-call-of-equinox.md

 -------

-I invite you to use the songs referenced in this reflection as devotional tools to respond to the Equinox’s invitation to harmony.
+I invite you to use the songs referenced in this reflection as devotional tools to respond to the Equinox’s invitation to the work of harmony:
 - [From a Distance, sung by songwriter Julie Gold](https://youtu.be/F4q9JUMF0oc?feature=shared)
 - [From a Distance, sung by Nanci Griffith](https://youtu.be/qqXFdMSvDDk?feature=shared)
 - [Sumud by Roger Waters (with Lyrics)](https://youtube.com/watch?v=K6dcS6SOYZc&si=uKHQ-6aIDamYMYeZ )